arduino/docs-content/content/arduino-cloud/05.iot-remote-app/02.iot-remote-phone-sensors/iot-remote-phone-sensors.md

 Tap the hamburger-menu in the top left of your screen, if you're using version 1.1 of the app or later you should have two options, press "**Use data from your phone**".

-At this point, if you expand the section, you can see all the sensors that can be tracked in the Arduino IoT Cloud listed.
-You'll need to consent to the sensor data being sent to the Arduino IoT Cloud by checking the box, then you're ready to start the automated process of building the dashboard.
+At this point, if you expand the section, you can see all the sensors that can be tracked in the Arduino Cloud listed.
+You'll need to consent to the sensor data being sent to the Arduino Cloud by checking the box, then you're ready to start the automated process of building the dashboard.
 Tap "**SET YOUR PHONE**" and sit back, relax, while the app takes care of everything else for you.

 Once done, check out all the sensor data in the dashboard.
 How neat is that?